-Electrical Lineworker Technology
+Electrical Lineworker Technology\

 Lineworker occupations are among the most physically demanding but highest-paying careers in the nation, and Texas employs more than any other state.
 In TSTC's Electrical Lineworker program, you'll perform practical exercises on the safe use and operation of lineworker climbing gear, equipment and tools in an authentic utility training environment.
 To earn high wages in this exciting career, you must be able to work at elevated heights for long hours in all weather conditions.
 This industry is for those who want to reap the rewarding benefits of a high-demand career.
-Please note: Candidates will be required to have a commercial driver's license for employment in the lineworker field and must obtain a CDL either on their own before entering the program (preferred) or after graduation from the program.